-“It’s nine, lunch will be at one, shredded cabbage with beets and onion, tahini dressing, cold cuts and hummus.
+“It’s nine, lunch will be at one, cold cuts and hummus.
 Tonight, roasted chicken with cornbread stuffing, green beans cooked all day with bacon, ham pieces and onion.
 We have cake left for dessert.”

 Elle, “Damn, now I want lunch and dinner.
 Zoe C, we need to get in the pool and work it.”